-WHO: Low risk of global spread of the Andes virus
+WHO: Low risk of global spread of the hantavirus

-Several people who were on the ship have fallen ill.
-Three have died.
-Two of these are confirmed cases of the virus, and the third is a suspected case.
+Several people who were on the ship have fallen ill and some have died.

 The Public Health Agency of Sweden states that the World Health Organization (WHO) assesses the risk of global spread as low.
 The European Centre for Disease Prevention and Control (ECDC) assesses the risk to the general public in the EU as very low.